rstacruz/safe-async/Readme.md

 });
 ~~~

-This will get you an unexpected result in some circumstances.
+It works, but it'll get you an unexpected result in some circumstances.
 What if
 `data.entries` is empty?

 ~~~ js